 Ornamental trees that flower after the end of May should be pruned in winter or spring before new growth or budbreak begins.
+These include golden rain tree, mimosa, Japanese pagodatree, sourwood, and other late-flowering trees.

 Some trees, such as birch, yellowwood, elm, pine, spruce, fir, and maple, may bleed excessively if pruned in late winter to spring.
 Bleeding or loss of sap will not harm the tree but may be unsightly or messy.
 Bleeding may be reduced by pruning such trees when they are in full leaf which would be in June.